Skip to content

 trim_whitespace_right

-Trims any and all whitespace from the right side of a string.
+Trims any and all whitespace from the right side of a string, returning a new string.

 string string::trim_whitespace_right();